-How to Break In Hiking Boots
+How To Break In Hiking Shoes and Boots

 You’re in the right place!
 In this guide, we will be covering the following:

-In short, the relationship between your hiking boots and your feet is like any relationship—in order for it to work, you need to get to know each other and adapt to each other’s idiosyncrasies.
+In short, the relationship between your hiking footwear and your feet is like any relationship—in order for it to work, you need to get to know each other and adapt to each other’s idiosyncrasies.

 Should you dismiss this step as unnecessary foreplay and try to break them in on the hoof (during a hike, that is), you run the risk of a number of afflictions.
 These include foot cramp, blisters, and painful pinches where the material hasn’t yet “given” to the form of your feet.

-How to Break in Hiking Boots: 3 Steps
+How To Break In Hiking Boots: 3 Steps

 As the old adage tells us, there’s no point in flogging a dead horse…

-To do so, we recommend getting yourself into a store to try them on already armed with an awareness of your feet’s quirks and characteristics—if they are particularly wide or narrow, flat, have a high instep, bunions, and so on…and find a pair that fit your own particular foot shape.
+To do so, we recommend getting yourself into a store to test them out already armed with an awareness of your feet’s quirks and characteristics—if they are particularly wide or narrow, flat, have a high instep, bunions, and so on—and find a pair that fit your own particular foot shape.

 Finally, get out and hit the trails.
-Even this final step, however, should be done by degrees—it would be unwise, for example, to set off on a 3-month thru-hike in your new boots before you’ve treated them to a few lengthy day hikes or weekenders.
+Even this final step, however, should be done by degrees—it would be unwise, for example, to set off on a 3-month thru-hike in your new clogs before you’ve treated them to a few lengthy day hikes or weekenders.

 There’s no quick way to break in boots.

-While some self-proclaimed authorities on the subject advise wearing them in the shower, giving them a daily rubdown with wax, leaving them near a heat source, and/or giving them a good soaking before heading out on a hike, each of these supposed remedies is only likely to result in damage to the boots—or to your feet.
+While some self-proclaimed authorities on the subject advise wearing them in the shower, giving them a daily rubdown with wax, leaving them near a heat source, and/or giving them a good soaking before heading out on a hike, each of these supposed remedies is only likely to result in damage to the materials—or to your feet.